Charles L. Smith (Seattle politician): Waterfront Strike of 1934

-During his term of office as Mayor, he had to contend with a violent Waterfront Labor dispute.
-The Strike began on May 9, 1934 as the Longshoremen in all ports of the West Coast walked out.
-Sailors from other ports walked out days later in support of the Longshoremen.
-In mid-June Employers offered a tentative agreement.
+During his term of office as mayor, Smith had to contend with a violent Waterfront Labor dispute.

+The strike began on May 9, 1934, late in the term of previous mayor John F. Dore.
+Longshoremen in all ports of the West Coast walked out, and in Seattle, the Masters, Mates, and Pilots Union refused to handle cargoes as the shipping companies began recruiting University of Washington students as strikebreakers.
+On May 13, 2000 strikers from Everett and Tacoma arrived to shore up the Seattle picket lines.
+This, combined with Mayor Dore's refusal to ask Governor Martin to call in the National Guard, effectively ended this effort.
+By May 15, off-shore unions also joined the strike, and the Teamsters ceased crossing the picket lines.

-As the proposal was debated, Mayor Smith declared a "State of Emergency" on June 14 and forced the police to mobilize to open the ports, which led to a standoff with the protestors.
-June 16 all Union Locals, except Los Angeles rejected the tentative offer.
+On June 4, Smith officially took office as mayor, shortly before employers offered a tentative agreement.
+As the proposal was debated, the new mayor declared a "State of Emergency" on June 14 and forced the police to mobilize to open the ports, which led to a standoff with the protestors.
+June 16 all Union Locals except Los Angeles rejected the tentative offer.
 After the tentative agreement was rejected by the Longshoremen, the tensions and violence started escalating.

-Mayor Smith vowed to intervene on June 20 and The Seattle Post Intelligencer headlined "POLICE WILL OPEN PORTS TODAY!".
+Mayor Smith vowed to intervene on June 20 as The Seattle Post Intelligencer headlined "POLICE WILL OPEN PORTS TODAY!".
 The city and county amassed 300 police, 200 special deputies and 60 State Troopers.
 Strikers were outraged by Mayor Smith's betrayal of a promise to remain neutral and reinstated the embargo on Alaska Cargo.
 On July 3 in San Francisco the violence escalated, sparking a riot.

-Two days later "Bloody Thursday" occurred when police started shooting tear gas at the strikers.
+Two days later, "Bloody Thursday" occurred when police started shooting tear gas at the strikers.
 Seven strikers died on the Coast that summer, including a Seattle longshoreman shot by guards in Everett.
 A Seattle "special deputy" also died during a clash with strikers near the Smith Tower.

 Seattle Police armed themselves with Tommy Guns and gas grenades to defend Piers 90 and 91, while strikers lay down on train tracks to idle the docks.
 Mayor Charles Smith prodded Chief of Police George Howard to be more forceful, and Howard finally resigned rather than trigger a blood bath.
 The mayor took over and began arresting scores of suspected "Communists," but not enough to secure his re-election that fall.

 The 1934 waterfront strike ended with a union victory and spurred passage of federal laws ensuring workers' right to organize and bargain collectively.
 Further reforms and the production demands of World War II helped to pacify labor-management relations in most industries.

-Due in part to his participation in the Labor Dispute, Mayor Smith Lost the election to Dore, by a large margin.
-Smith 62,185, Dore 46,469.
-Smith was defeated for re-election in the 1936 primary election.
+Due in part to his participation in the labor dispute, Mayor Smith was defeated for re-election in the 1936 primary.